GEO for eCommerce: How AI Is Replacing Traditional Search (2026 Guide)

 In simple terms, GEO is about making sure:

-Example: When a user asks ChatGPT, “What are the best cruelty-free skincare brands in Europe?” the system might pull data from online reviews, product feeds, and structured metadata.
-If your Magento or Shopify store has clean schema, product attributes, and trust signals, like reviews on external platforms, your brand is more likely to appear in that answer.
+Example: When a user asks ChatGPT, "What are the best cruelty-free skincare brands in Europe?" the system pulls data from online reviews, product feeds, and structured metadata.
+If your Magento or Shopify store has clean schema, product attributes, and trust signals (like reviews on external platforms), your brand is more likely to appear in that answer.

 GXO (Generative Experience Optimization)